Bouke/docx-mailmerge/README.rst

 Todo / Wish List
 ================

-* Make it easier to work with repeating blocks.
-This is currently supported, but somewhat cumbersome to work with.
 * Preserve formatting of the merge field, currently it defaults to the formatting of the containing text.
 * Image merging.